reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

 This lab introduces you to creating a workspace in Microsoft Fabric, a collaborative environment for organizing and managing projects, data, and resources.
 You will learn how to set up a workspace, create data pipelines for ETL/ELT processes, and use Apache Spark for data processing.
 Additionally, you will create a notebook to train a machine-learning model to predict customer churn using Scikit-Learn and MLflow.
 You will also explore dataflows in Microsoft Fabric to connect to various data sources, perform transformations, and define datasets for Power BI reports.

+Here are the exercises you will be performing in this lab:

 - Exercise 1: Create a Fabric workspace
 - Exercise 2: Ingest data with a pipeline in Microsoft Fabric
 - Exercise 3: Analyze data in a data warehouse